Completed: / exercises

 Setting up gcc Compiler in Windows

 Alternatively, specially if you want to program from command line, or you want to use Visual Studio Code you would need to install a Windows gcc compiler.
-The best option is mingw-w-64
+The best option is installing the MSYS (Posix environment for windows) and then the development tools.
+Installing only the MINGW64 shell is also an option

 Installing mingw-w-64.